codyveladev/react-covid19-tracker/README.md

 ---

 # TODOS
+- Conditional render the inital page on load up to not show default values.
 - Split the stat display component up into 3 parts. <br />
 - Possibly make this work for multiple states <br />